Hypersensitivities in Children with High Learning Potential

 Find out more about supporting children with psychomotor overexcitability in our advice sheet PA611 HLP and Active (Psychomotor Overexcitability) and the blog Overexcitabilities in Lockdown: Psychomotor Overexcitability

 Intellectual – thirst for knowledge, discovery, questioning, love of ideas & search for truth

 Intellectual hypersensitivity is an intensified activity of the mind.
 It is characterised by curiosity, good concentration when interested, sustained intellectual effort on matters of interest, avid reading, keen observation and a search for truth and understanding.

 - A preoccupation with theoretical problems

 - Difficulty in learning to get the ‘right’ answer on tests

 - A need to understand where new knowledge fits into current understanding

-Find out about supporting children with intellectual hypersensitivity with our advice sheet PA612 Enthused About Learning (Intellectual Overexcitability) and read our blog Overexcitabilities in Lockdown: Intellectual Overexcitability
+Find out about supporting children with intellectual hypersensitivity in our advice sheet PA612 Enthused About Learning (Intellectual Overexcitability) and read our blog Overexcitabilities in Lockdown: Intellectual Overexcitability

-Sensual hypersensitivity is when sensory aspects of life are heightened it is known as sensual hypersensitivity/overexcitability.
+When the sensory aspects of life are heightened it is known as sensual hypersensitivity/overexcitability.
 A heightened awareness of one or all five senses: sight, smell, taste, touch, and hearing leads to sensitivity to sensory stimuli, whether distress from smells or loud noises, delight in beautiful objects, strong reactions to music, aesthetic interests, a need for comfort and an increased need to touch or be touched.